dekdevy/hordes-loc/README.md

 For your first translations, please fork the repository and start editing files that way.
 If everything looks good, your edits will be merged into the main repository.

-Make sure to read the comments and take them seriously.
+Make sure to read all the comments in the files and take them seriously.
 Do not translate placeholder texts.
 Do not translate unique names.
 If you are unsure, cross-check with other translations to see whether a word is translated or not.
 For example, words like *party*, *clan* or unique names like *Yggdrasil* will generally not be translated to make sure players can communicate effectively regarding fundamental concepts of the game.
-**Please make sure to add thorough descriptions of your changes in the PR (Pull Request) and commit descriptions, otherwise we will likely ignore or close your PR.**
+**Please make sure to add thorough and informative descriptions of your changes in the PR (Pull Request) and commit descriptions, otherwise we will likely ignore or close your PR.**

 New languages and translations are always welcome, so feel free to make a PR.
 Any language types are welcome.
 In order to contribute translations, simply add them to the respective files in the `loc/` directory.